Evidence – Based Approaches to Addiction Treatment

-With the world wide escalation of substance abuse, governments as well as the medical and psychiatric profession have taken a serious look at addiction treatment.
+With the worldwide escalation of substance abuse, governments as well as the medical and psychiatric profession have taken a serious look at addiction treatment.
 Addiction treatment has many different approaches and each approach is designed to address certain aspects of drug addiction and its consequences for the individual, the family and for society.

 Some of these approaches are meant to work alongside existing treatment programs and others are actual treatments on their own.
-The list of evidence-based treatment approaches continues growing as research develops, however the following is a basic look at what is currently available with regard to medically based treatments.
+The list of evidence-based treatment approaches continues growing as research develops, however the following is a basic look at what is currently available concerning medically based treatments.
 Behavioural therapies are also essential in evidence-based approaches to addiction treatment, particularly used in combination with medically based treatments.
 Both medical treatment and behavioural therapy have proved effective in addiction treatment.

 Medically Based Addiction Treatments